Richard Rathbun: Biography

 Richard Rathbun was born in Buffalo, New York, to Charles Rathbun and his wife Marey (née Furey).
 He was schooled in Buffalo before joining his father's quarrying company, Whitmore and Rathbun, for four years.
 He was fascinated by fossils, and soon amassed a large collection.
 When he offered it to the Buffalo Society of Natural History, they decided to appoint him curator, and this marked the beginning of Richard's scientific career.

 In 1871, Rathbun entered Cornell University, going on to be an assistant in zoology at the Boston Society of Natural History two years later.
-In 1874 and 1875, he spend the summer assisting the work of the United States Fish Commission, a division of the Smithsonian Institution.
+In 1874 and 1875, he spent the summer assisting the work of the United States Fish Commission, a division of the Smithsonian Institution.
 He was appointed the official geologist of an expedition to Brazil to investigate its natural resources.
 The expedition was cut short after two years when yellow fever broke out, killing the head of the expedition and debilitating Rathbun.

 On his return to the United States, Rathbun took up the position of scientific assistant in the U.S. Fish Commission, where he remained for 18 years.
 During this time, his younger sister, Mary J. Rathbun joined him as a volunteer, starting her illustrious scientific career.
 In 1880, he became curator of marine invertebrates at the United States National Museum in Washington, D.C.
 On October 6, 1880, he married Lena Augusta Hume in Eastport, Maine.
 In 1896, he was made assistant secretary (assisting Samuel Pierpont Langley), and in 1898, he added the directorship of the National Museum to his list of titles.
 In 1902, he was made president of the Washington Philosophical Society, and in 1905, president of the Cosmos Club.
 He was also a fellow of the American Association for the Advancement of Science and a member of the Fisheries Society of Finland, the Russian Imperial Society for the Acclimatization of Animals and Plants, the Zoological Society of London, the International Zoological Congress, the International Congress of Applied Chemistry, the Pan American Scientific Congress and others.
 He was granted honorary degrees by the University of Indiana, Bowdoin College, the University of Pittsburgh and George Washington University.

 He died on July 16, 1918, of heart disease resulting from the yellow fever he had suffered 40 years before, and was buried at Rock Creek Cemetery.
 He was survived by his wife and their only child, the architect Seward Hume Rathbun.